Model-Based Calibration Toolbox

 Optimal Engine Calibration (Consulting Services)

-Complex calibration problems can require different optimizations for different regions of a table.
-The table-filling wizard enables you to incrementally fill tables from the results of multiple optimizations with smooth interpolation through existing table values.
+Complex calibration problems can require different optimizations for varying regions of a table.
+The table-filling wizard enables you to incrementally fill tables from the results of multiple optimizations, providing smooth interpolation through existing table values.
 The MBC Optimization app extrapolates the optimization results to pass smoothly through table masks and locked cells (fixed table values).
 Use these features when you want to use separate optimizations to fill different regions of a lookup table.

 The app also provides gradient constraints for controlling table smoothness in optimization-based and feature-based table filling.